 “At such an unprecedented and anxious period in all our lives, my wife and I are thinking particularly of all of those who (…) are having to endure sickness, isolation, and loneliness.” (…)

 “None of us can say when this will end, but end it will.” (…)

 ‘Let us try to live with hope… and look forward to better times to come.“

 Camilla remained in good health but quarantined herself for fourteen days as a precaution.
 She is now out and about again (in her home).

 5. Rudy Gobert, basketball player

-Rudy Gobert’s coronavirus diagnosis was the catalyst for the shut down of the NBA season, which was in turn followed by the suspension of other sports championships.
+Rudy Gobert’s coronavirus diagnosis was the catalyst for the shut down of the NBA season.
+And other sports championships were cancelled soon after.